• Skip to primary navigation

 But before I do, I want to share a few interesting tidbits with you.

-First, in researching this article, I learned that graham flour is a coarse whole wheat flour.
+First, in researching this article, I learned that graham flour is coarse whole wheat flour.
 It’s not sifted when milled, and the flour uses the germ and bran of the wheat.

-Of course, those on a gluten-free diet cannot eat gluten, a protein found in wheat, barley, rye and sometimes oats.
+Of course, those on a gluten-free diet cannot eat gluten, a protein found in wheat, barley, rye, and sometimes oats.

 This makes it impossible for a person with celiac disease and gluten intolerance to enjoy graham crackers, much less a graham cracker pie crust.